fieldtrip/website/workshop/hamburg2013.md

 - Hands-on 4: [Beamforming](/tutorial/beamformer) and [Minimum-norm estimation](/tutorial/minimumnormestimate) (own data, bring the MRI)
 - Wrap-up of the day

-_We will use the online tutorials on the wiki, but in principle you will be working on your own data._
+_We will use the online tutorials on the website, but in principle you will be working on your own data._

 ### Friday 13 September (day 3)